 In Class Workshops & Presentations

 SupportNet staff are also available for brief classroom presentations and workshops.
-Please fill out request here and a SupportNet Advisor will be in contact with you.
+Please contact SupportNet to make requests.

 Who can make referrals to SupportNet?

 Referrals are accepted from university faculty and staff; however, students are encouraged to self-refer if they feel they will benefit from SupportNet services.

 Student referrals are accepted at any point during the semester.
 Referring students early in the semester allows SupportNet staff to establish a Student Action Plan with the student so that they can achieve their maximum potential for the semester.
 Those students referred at the end of the semester will work with a SupportNet advisor on establishing a Student Action Plan for the following semester.

 Will I know if the student has met with a SupportNet advisor and what was discussed during the session?